a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-overview.md

 twitter:
   card: "summary"
   creator: "@aaronlunadev"
-  title: "How To: Create a Flask API with JWT-Based Authentication"
+  title: "Create a Flask API with JWT-Based Authentication"
   description: "Step-by-step instructions and in-depth explanations to guide you through the process of creating a robust, production-quality REST API using Flask, Flask-RESTlus, pyjwt, SQLAlchemy and more."
   image: "http://localhost:1313/img/flask-api-tutorial/p04-02-swagger-ui-auth.jpg"
 ---